clovis-de-melo/python-studies/README.md

 * Scientific Computing
 * Automation

+What can Python do?

+* Python can be used on a server to create web applications.
+* Python can be used alongside software to create workflows.
+* Python can connect to database systems.
+It can also read and modify files.
+* Python can be used to handle big data and perform complex mathematics.
+* Python can be used for rapid prototyping, or for production-ready software development.

+Why Python?

+* Python works on different platforms (Windows, Mac, Linux, Raspberry Pi, etc).
+* Python has a simple syntax similar to the English language.
+* Python has syntax that allows developers to write programs with fewer lines than some other programming languages.
+* Python runs on an interpreter system, meaning that code can be executed as soon as it is written.
+This means that prototyping can be very quick.
+* Python can be treated in a procedural way, an object-oriented way or a functional way.

+Good to know

+The most recent major version of Python is Python 3, which we shall be using in this tutorial.
+However, Python 2, although not being updated with anything other than security updates, is still quite popular.

 ## Python Indentation

 Indentation refers to the spaces at the beginning of a code line.